eduardoboares/linkapi-test/README.md

 ● Create a collection in the MongoDB database aggregating the opportunities entered in Bling by day and total value;

-● Create endpoint to bring consolidated data from MongoDB collection.<br>
+● Create endpoint to bring consolidated data from MongoDB collection.
+<br><br>

 **INSTRUCTIONS**